Down syndrome: Related medical conditions

 Key points

-• Down syndrome is a common genetic condition present at birth and is due to the presence of extra genetic material from chromosome 21.
+• Down syndrome is a common genetic condition present at birth that happens due to the presence of extra genetic material from chromosome 21.

 • Down syndrome is associated with developmental and medical challenges.